HMS Bayano (1914): Background

-Once in the Royal Navy she was part of the 10th Cruiser Squadron.
+Once in the Royal Navy she became part of the Northern Patrol (10th Cruiser Squadron).
 The Admiralty had begun to use experimental indicator nets to counter German submarines.
 Indicator nets were made from strong thin wires, draped from the surface of the sea and kept buoyant with kapok, small buoys or glass globes.
 Sections of the net were held together with clips which (in theory) would part when the section was hit by a submerged submarine.
 The net would wrap around the vessel and indicate its presence via a buoy being pulled along the surface of the sea.
 The Admiralty established 21 net barrages, one of which was in the North Channel.